Clubs & Organizations

 Student Council is a representative organization, through which students can become involved in the affairs of the school, working in partnership with school administration, staff, and the community for the benefit of the school and its students.
 It sponsors and raises funds for school-wide activities, including social events, community projects, and school improvements.
 Some activities sponsored by Student Council are Homecoming, King of the Court, Hoop Queen, Mr. HHS, Battle of the Classes, and the Thanksgiving Food Drive.
 If you missed being able to run for office this year, you can apply to be on the honors council.
 You must have a 2.5 GPA for the previous semester and be approved by the Houston High School Student Council.

-Sponsors: Hershel Williams III and Melanie Foreman
+Sponsors: Hershel Williams III and Stuart Smith

 SCHOLAR BOWL